Arts and Crafts tapestries from The Tapestry House

 The Forest tapestry of 1887, one of the most popular William Morris wall tapestries, is available in two sizes: 19″x33″ US$110, 29″x49″ US$275.
 See tapestry description below.

 To order: use the drop-down arrow below to select a size (the price will then show), select quantity and click on the gold button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.

 The Forest tapestry, like The Peacock tapestry, was designed principally by Philip Webb.
 His study of five creatures in a long tapestry (48″x178″): a hare, lion, fox, peacock and raven is here a shorter more practical shape omitting the birds.
 One of our most popular William Morris wall tapestries, it is woven in France in 80% cotton and is lined, with a rod pocket for easy hanging.